BlakeJC94/alpha-nvim-fortune/README.md

 Only the `dashboard` theme is supported for now.

+Many thanks to `@mhinz`, the original author of `vim-startify` who initially compiled this list of quotes and provided this functionality in `vim-startify`!

 ## Quick start
 First follow the instructions at `https://github.com/goolord/alpha-nvim/`.
 To add `alpha-nvim-fortune` with `Packer`, install the packages with the folloing